bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 <div class="release-feature-authors">authors: @TheRawMeatball</div>

-Bevy now has a simple "screenshot" API that can save a screenshot of a given window to the disk:
+Bevy now has a simple screenshot API that can save a screenshot of a given window to the disk:

 ```rust
 fn take_screenshot(